 Schott 618HH Horsehide Perfecto

-Yesterday, I drove down to the Schott Los Angeles Flagship Store in the Fairfax neighborhood.
-The last time I was there was about 8 years ago when I was rushing over to pick up the coveted Schott x 3sixteen Arabica Perfecto drop in my size.
-The store had then recently moved location from the Americana in Glendale where I did frequently visited before that.
-While the store’s current location is a bit further from where I live now, the area is vibrant with a lot of cool menswear shops to check out.
+My recent jacket purchase is is the Schott 618HH aka the Classic Perfecto in Horsehide leather.
+I recently visited the Schott Los Angeles Flagship Store in the Fairfax neighborhood.
+The last time I was there was nearly 8 years ago when I was very ecstatic to locate a 3sixteen x Schott Arabica Cowhide Perfecto in my size the day after it had been released.
+The store had then recently moved locations from the Americana in Glendale to the the Fairfax area in Los Angeles.

-The 519 is a medium weight, buttery soft waxy pebbled cowhide with a longer body length, slim arms, open sleeve cuffs, one star on epaulet.
-The jacket weighs 4.62 lbs.
+The Schott 519 is a medium weight, soft waxy pebbled cowhide leather with a longer body length for fashion, open sleeve cuffs, and ‘One Star’ on the rounded epaulets.
+The leather is soft and comfortable to wear brand new, yet the cowhide is quite resistant to scuffs.
+My size M jacket weighs 4.62 lbs.
+The pit to pit measures 22 inches.
 The front length is 27 inches, and the back length is 25 inches.
-It has a belt snap to prevent it from flopping around.
+The 519 includes a belt snap to prevent the buckle from flopping around when unbuckled.
+It has a 3oz poly quilt liner.

-The 618HH is a heavy weight, rigid horsehide, shorter classic body length, underarm footballs, zippered sleeve cuffs.
-The jacket weighs 5.46 lbs.
-The front length is 25.5 inches, and the back length is 25 inches.
-The two handwarmer pocket and chest pocket zipper directions are also opposite of the 519 – they are closed in the downward position and open upwards, while on the 519 it is the other way around.
+The Schott 618HH is a heavy weight, rigid horsehide leather, with a shorter classic body length, underarm footballs, and zippered sleeve cuffs.
+The brand new jacket feels like wearing a shiny cardboard.
+The shiny look might be off putting to some as it looks like vinyl or fake leather.
+A size 44 jacket weighs 5.46 lbs.
+The included underarm football gussets make the arm movements reaching in front and across the body feel very natural and comfortable.
+It feels like a practical addition, and the gussets visually don’t add too much bulk if you have some upper arm muscle.
+The front length measures 25.5 inches, and the back length is 25 inches.
+I noticed the set of zippered handwarmer pockets and zippered chest pocket directions are opposite of the Schott 519 – they are closed in the downward position and open upwards, while on the 519 it is the other way around.
+The poly quilt liner is a bit thicker at 5.5oz and warmer.

 Leave a Reply